Renuka Nagarkote

-Renuka Nagarkote (रेनुका नगरकोट; born 16 April 1995) is a Nepalese professional footballer who plays as a midfielder for Nepalese club APF F.C. (women) and the Nepal women's national football team.
+Renuka Nagarkote (रेनुका नगरकोट; born 16 April 1995) is a Nepalese professional footballer who plays as a midfielder for Paro WFC and the Nepal women's national football team.

 Career

 At club level, Nagarkote played for APF Club.
 In 2023, she played for Indian Women's League club Kickstart.

 International career

 Renuka Nagarkote represents Nepal at the international level.
 She is the Nepali national team captain.

+International goals

+Scores and results list Nepal's goal tally first.